Doing Business – Singapore Versus Hong Kong

 The Port of Singapore is also the biggest and busiest port in Southeast Asia and the second in the world, attracting over 130,000 vessel calls a year.

 Far from resting on its laurels, Singapore is now constructing the Tuas mega-port expansion project, slated to be the world’s largest container terminal and due for completion by 2040.
-This port expansion allows a greater economies of scale and more optimised deployment of resources for port and marine services, with the reduction for inter-terminal haulage, according to the Maritime and Port Authority of Singapore (MPA).
+This port expansion allows greater economies of scale and more optimised deployment of resources for port and marine services, with the reduction of inter-terminal haulage, according to the Maritime and Port Authority of Singapore (MPA).

 6. Excellent quality of life in Singapore versus Hong Kong

 Individuals don’t have to go very far to stumble upon delectable food and drinks in Singapore.
 The city-state is packed with many cafes and restaurants offering a wide range of cuisines, such as Chinese, Malay, Indian, Western, and European.
 Want a more wallet-friendly option?
 There is a plethora of hawker centres around Singapore that offer cheap but good food.

 You can also be assured that your personal safety is always in good hands as Singapore has one the lowest crime rates in the world.
 The country topped the list as the world’s safest city in personal security and infrastructure security, according to the Economist Intelligence Unit 2019 Safe Cities Index.
 Large-scale protests are also virtually unheard of in Singapore since organising or participating in a public assembly without a police permit is illegal.

 Who says Singapore is boring?
 Make the most out of your weekends and leave days with a myriad of attractions and international events, such as visiting the award-winning Marina Bay Sands and going for the Formula One Singapore Grand Prix, Asia’s first night race and street circuit.